 Paying for performance continues to be the foundation of our compensation program.
 Our strong belief in this foundation can be demonstrated simply: we have granted options that do not vest unless significant stock price increases are achieved.
-Therefore, the grant date value of compensation packages (as displayed in the "2016 Summary Compensation Table") are not at all reflective of the actual realizable pay value of the compensation packages received by the executive team over the last several years.
+Therefore, the grant date value of compensation packages (as displayed in the "2017 Summary Compensation Table") are not always reflective of the actual realizable pay value of the compensation packages received by the executive team over the last several years.

-To demonstrate, the following chart shows the difference between the reported pay, as disclosed in the "2016 Summary Compensation Table", of our NEO team and the realizable pay values of those awards as of the end of the 2016 fiscal year, and as of a more current date:
+To demonstrate, the following chart shows the difference between the reported pay, as disclosed in the "2017 Summary Compensation Table," of our NEO team and the realizable pay values of those awards as of the end of the 2017 fiscal year, and as of a more current date:

-"SCT" pay is the pay levels as disclosed in the "2016 Summary Compensation Table" annually.
+"SCT" pay is the pay level disclosed in the "2017 Summary Compensation Table."
 This includes actual base salary, actual annual bonuses received, and long-term incentive components (restricted stock awards and annual stock option grants) based on the grant date fair value.

-"Realizable" pay is defined as the compensation earned or deliverable for each year calculated as of the end of the 2016 fiscal year, including: actual salary received, actual annual bonuses received, and the intrinsic value of long-term incentive plan components, as valued on December 30, 2016 (the last trading day of the 2016 fiscal year) using the year-end share price of \$2.17 per share, and as valued on March 16, 2017 (a recent date before this Proxy Statement was filed) using the closing share price on that date of \$4.03 per share.
+"Realizable" pay is defined as the compensation earned or deliverable, including: actual salary received, actual annual bonuses received, and the intrinsic value of long-term incentive plan components, as valued on December 29, 2017 (the last trading day of the 2017 fiscal year) using the year-end share price of \$7.54 per share, and as valued on April 3, 2018 using the closing share price on that date of \$6.23 per share.